UDN

 SceneDepth

-Similar to DestDepth, SceneDepth samples the existing scene depth.
-Where DestDepth and SceneDepth differ is that DestDepth can sample the depth only at the pixel currently being drawn, whereas SceneDepth can sample depth at any location.
-The value of the UVs input specifies location from which to draw the sample.
+The SceneDepth expression outputs the existing scene depth.
+This is similar to DestDepth, except that DestDepth can sample the depth only at the pixel currently being drawn, whereas SceneDepth can sample depth at any location.

 Programmers: SceneDepth returns a raw depth value (integer from 0 to 2^24-1).
 This non-linear depth can be normalized as follows: